Right of asylum

 The right of asylum, sometimes called right of political asylum (asylum from Ancient Greek ἄσυλον 'sanctuary'), is a juridical concept, under which people persecuted by their own rulers might be protected by another sovereign authority, such as a second country or another entity which in medieval times could offer sanctuary.
-This right was recognized by the Ancient Egyptians, the Greeks, and the Hebrews, from whom it was adopted into Western tradition.
+This right was recognized by the Ancient Egyptians, Greeks, and Hebrews, from whom it was adopted into Western tradition.
 René Descartes fled to the Netherlands, Voltaire to England, and Thomas Hobbes to France, because each state offered protection to persecuted foreigners.
 Contemporary right of asylum is founded on the non-binding Universal Declaration of Human Rights.

 Universal Declaration of Human Rights

 Right of asylum is enshrined by United Nations in the Article 14 of Universal Declaration of Human Rights of 1948: